joyieldInc/predixy/README.md

     $ ./predixy ../conf/predixy.conf

-With default predixy.conf, Predixy will proxy to Redis Cluster 127.0.0.1:6379, In general, 127.0.0.1:6379 is not running in Redis Cluster mode, So you will look mass log output.
-But you can still test it with redis-cli.
+With default predixy.conf, Predixy will listen at 0.0.0.0:7617 and proxy to Redis Cluster 127.0.0.1:6379.
+In general, 127.0.0.1:6379 is not running in Redis Cluster mode.
+So you will look mass log output, but you can still test it with redis-cli.

     $ redis-cli -p 7617 info